OskarWretstam/configs/README.md

 # configs
-emacs configuration and some notes
+emacs configuration, git configuration and some notes